Leaning Tower of Pisa: Tickets

 • Campo Santo (the cemetery)

-The tower was built with 7 bells and each bell represents a note on the musical scale, being the notes A-G. The bells were used for various purposes, including marking the hours as well as celebrating significant events.
+The tower has 8 floors, including the bell floor.
+It was built with 7 bells and each bell represents a note on the musical scale, A-G. The bells were used for various purposes, including marking the hours, as well as celebrating significant events.

-Whether you're fascinated by its engineering challenges, intrigued by its history, or just want to snap a classic photo, the Leaning Tower of Pisa offers a memorable experience and welcomes around 5,000,000 visitors each year!
+Whether you're fascinated by its engineering challenges, intrigued by its history, or just want to snap a classic photo, the Leaning Tower of Pisa offers a memorable experience.

 Popular Attractions